This my husband Aaron’s 1st post! :D

 10. Trim off excess foam and sand

-Wait for the foam to cure, then buzz the excess hardened foam with your oscillating saw, sand it smooth and throw some joint compound over it and guess what ?!! …you are still not done.
-Oh No. You’ll be working on the edge work far long than you worked on anything during this process and they will still look like crap.
+Wait for the foam to cure, then buzz the excess hardened foam with your oscillating saw, sand it smooth, throw some joint compound over it, and guess what ?!! …you are still not done.
+Oh No. You’ll be working on the edge work far longer than you working on anything during this process, and they will still look like crap.
 To date, I am still trying to get my edges looking good.

 11. Clean the bricks, again